rainerpm/CSAssignmentChecker/README.md

 * pip install pillow (enables the program to "grab" an image from the most recent clipboard entry)
   * only required for providing a student feeback comment via email or the clipboard

 The following programs are required to be installed on your computer (the programs in parenthesis are what I use, but can be replaced with something equivalent by updating the variables at the top of the **CSACcustomize.py** file).
-NOTE: A 2nd Python IDE is used to by **CSAC** to enable the student program to be viewed and run separately from the **CSAC** program itself.
+NOTE: A 2nd Python IDE is used by **CSAC** to enable the student program to be viewed and run separately from the **CSAC** program itself.
 * Python IDE (https://www.python.org/downloads/)
 * JAVA IDE (https://www.jgrasp.org/)
 * Text Editor (https://notepad-plus-plus.org/downloads/)